kopeckyf/taupy/README.md

 # taupy

 ## Dependencies
- - https://github.com/sympy/sympy, for its Boolean algebra
+ - [https://github.com/sympy/sympy](sympy), for its Boolean algebra
- - https://github.com/tulip-control/dd, to create BDDs to check satisfiability as well as listing and counting their number
+ - [https://github.com/tulip-control/dd](dd), to create BDDs to check satisfiability as well as listing and counting their number
- - graph_tool, for graph analysis and plotting
+ - [https://git.skewed.de/count0/graph-tool](graph_tool), for graph analysis and plotting

-Functional structure:
+## Functional structure:

 taupy
  - basic